 On the other hand, the nonprofit delivery system of housing, community, and economic development production and services was directly fostered and developed with active support of government.
 Nonprofit community economic development organizations emerged in the 1960s as a closer-to-home strategy for helping economically-disadvantaged communities help themselves overcome past discrimination and disinvestment by the public and private sectors.

 These locally-based organizations represent the people and places that they serve, are mission-driven, understand the needs and opportunities of the local contexts in which they work, and have the professional skills necessary to do their jobs well.
 If government will not continue to support this locally-based, lower-cost option to caring for its communities, who will?

 The Neighborhood Preservation Coalition of New York State, a state coalition of Preservation Companies, estimates that its members need a minimum of $80,000 in annual operating support in order to maintain basic staff and functions.
 The New York budget must be finalized by April 1st.
 Let’s hope the state makes the right decision for its neighborhoods by funding its Preservation Companies.

 About the author more »

-Corianne Payton Scally is an Associate Professor and Director of the Master's in Urban and Regional Planning Program at the University at Albany, State University of New York.
-Her research covers affordable housing and community development at the state and local levels.
+Corianne Payton Scally, Ph.D., is CEO of HOUSERS, LLC, conducting research on affordable housing and community development policy and practice at the federal, state and local levels.
+She was formerly Associate Professor and Director of the Master's in Urban and Regional Planning Program at the University at Albany, State University of New York.
 Follow her on Twitter: @CorianneScally